----------------------- ----------------------

 Best Practices for Contract Amendments

-Like any project process, if the outcome is going to be successful, it is best to follow guidelines when performing tasks.
-We’ve put together the following guidelines that encourage best practice when creating a contract amendment:
+Like any project process, if the outcome is successful, it is best to follow guidelines when performing tasks.
+We've put together the following guidelines that encourage best practices when creating a contract amendment: